-Installing a digital HDTV antenna is a straight forward process that most any home DIY type of person can do.
+Installing a TV antenna and watching free over-the-air TV is a straightforward process that almost any home DIY type of person can do.

 A few things are needed to start watching over-the-air TV signals.

-Below are the items needed and steps to start watching over-the-air TV channels.
+Below are the items needed and steps to start watching free over-the-air TV channels.

 - Coax Cable